decompetition/challenges-2021/README.md

 A [SKATS](https://en.wikipedia.org/wiki/SKATS) encoder and decoder.
 It translates [Hangul script](https://en.wikipedia.org/wiki/Hangul) to an encoding in [Latin script](https://en.wikipedia.org/wiki/Latin_script) or vice versa.
-It can be used alongside `endeavour` to get a full Korean-to-Morse translation like in [the movie](https://en.wikipedia.org/wiki/Parasite_%402019_film%41).
+It can be used alongside `endeavour` to get a full Korean-to-Morse encoder like in [the movie](https://en.wikipedia.org/wiki/Parasite_%402019_film%41).